Gurrt/software-process/assignment-2/assignment2_combined.md

 [This is important.
 In the last report there were not any final lessons or takeaways.
 Please think about this and update]

+Before this assignment, we've already developed some perspective on methods such as Scrum and RUP.
+Other methods/frameworks were less known, such as CMMi.
+We found that it is quite difficult to take a step back and place them into perspective.
+We found it even more difficult to compare them and abstract general lessons from existing practices at companies.

+One general lesson, but also an open door is, that the method or framework in use is not a Holy Grail.
+We saw companies with high CMMi levels fail and we saw companies without this certification succeed.
+In the end, it matters most that companies take what they need to create better and sustainable businesses.
+They must create an environment in which employees can develop and learn, but the company itself also.

+It was interesting to see that completely distinct organizations, looking from a distance, have quite some similarities.
+For example we saw similar practices in the area of knowledge sharing.
+By forming alliances, these companies became stronger.
+In the market, but also in knowledge.

 # References

 ## CMMi